Due to a Diocesan directive following COVID pandemic all Church singing has been suspended

 As a choir, we feel that music is a gift from God, that singing is at the very heart of worship and therefore should be a vital part of the liturgy.
 The liturgy of the day forms the basis of our choice of music and we strive to keep abreast of what is new and good in Church music, as well as including the more traditional hymns and songs.

 We see our role as leading and encouraging the parish community in praising God through singing and to that end most of the music we choose is suitable for participation.
-New music is practised with the congregation before mass and hopefully everyone enjoys what we do.
+New music is practiced with the congregation before mass and hopefully everyone enjoys what we do.

 Some of our members are brave enough to sing solo during mass singing the Responsorial Psalm and Gospel Acclamation.